elsanussi-s-mneina/dvorak-arabic-romanization-keyboard-layout-for-macos-catalina/README.md

-# DVORAK Keyboard Layout Template
+# DVORAK with Arabic Romanization Keyboard Layout
- Trying to make a DVORAK Keyboard layout for Mac OS Catalina from scratch (partly to avoid copyright issues) using XML, and no keyboard editor.
+ Trying to make a DVORAK Keyboard layout for Mac OS Catalina for transliterating Arabic into Latin

 ## Main Reference used:
 Technical Note TN2056,